What is a payroll umbrella company and why might I need one?

 - In certain circumstances, you may also find that you no longer need to file a personal tax return.

-- Competex Umbrella will insure you for Professional Indemnity and Public Liability as standard.
+- Competex Pro will insure you for Professional Indemnity and Public Liability as standard.

-Next resource: Working through an umbrella company: The mechanics
+Next resource: Working through a payroll umbrella company: The mechanics